Structure at infinity for shrinking Ricci solitons: Introduction

-As pointed out in \cite{Na}, in the second case, the limit in general may depend on the integral curve as demonstrated by the example $M=\mathbb{R} \times \left(\mathbb{R}\times \mathbb{S}^{2}\right)/\mathbb{Z}_2.$ We remark that under the additional assumption that the Ricci curvature is non-negative, a similar version of Theorem \ref{dim4} was proved in \cite{Na} by a different argument.
+Here and throughout the paper, $\mathbb{S}^n$ denotes the $n$-dimensional standard sphere with metric normalized such that $\mathrm{Ric}=\frac{1}{2} \,g.$ As pointed out in \cite{Na}, in the second case, the limit in general may depend on the integral curve as demonstrated by the example $M=\mathbb{R} \times \left(\mathbb{R}\times \mathbb{S}^{2}\right)/\mathbb{Z}_2.$ We remark that under the additional assumption that the Ricci curvature is non-negative, a similar version of Theorem \ref{dim4} was proved in \cite{Na} by a different argument.
 Obviously, Theorem \ref{dim4} together with Theorem \ref{cone_i} would provide a description of the geometry at infinity for all four dimensional gradient shrinking Ricci solitons with bounded scalar curvature if one could establish a dichotomy that the scalar curvature $S$ either goes to $0$ at infinity or is bounded from below by a positive constant.
 This question remains open presently.
-For K\"{a}hler Ricci solitons, however, the issue is resolved affirmatively.
-Note that by \cite {MW1} a complete gradient shrinking K\"{a}hler Ricci soliton (of any dimension) must be connected at infinity.